A Balanced Diet

 Fruits are a good source of fiber (especially their skins), vitamins, and minerals.
 They also provide water that will help you reach your daily hydration goals.

-Fruits are rich in sugars, so your balance of vegetables and fruits should include more veggies than fruit.
+Fruits are rich in sugars -loaded with fattening calories, so your balance of vegetables and fruits should include more veggies than fruit.

 Health Benefits of Vegetables and Fruit